Writers' Council Profiles

 Anne is an English teacher at heart.
 She taught English-as-an-Additional-Language (EAL) to adult newcomers to Canada for over twenty years.
 She loves learning about different cultures and traditions.
 She always says that she learned more from her students than they ever learned from her!

 Anne’s first novel, Jacques’ Escape, was published by Trap Door Books in June 2019.
 Jacques’ Escape, which tells the story of a fourteen-year-old Acadian boy who is deported with his family to Massachusetts in 1755, is a middle reader for children aged 9-12.
-It has been shortlisted for the 2020-21 Hackmatack Children’s Choice Book Award.
+It was shortlisted for the 2020-21 Hackmatack Children’s Choice Book Award.

 Jacques’ Escape Trap Door Books (Nevermore Press) 2019AWARDS